 Infertility Tests Which Waste Time and Money

 In Infertility/IVF treatment tests have a major role and many doctors go for a series of tests.
 For the doctor, it’s much easier to order a test than to talk to the patient, which means that many doctors will mindlessly order a battery of tests in order to make a diagnosis.
-Few patients ( or even doctors for that matter) question the cost effectiveness or utility of these tests, which are mechanically performed on a routine basis, especially in many US clinics.
+Few patients ( or even doctors for that matter) question the cost effectiveness or utility of these tests, which are mechanically performed on a routine basis.

-Over testing just wastes money, sometimes it does have more serious consequences.
-Ordering tests is easy, but interpreting them intelligently is hard!
-Consider the common example of the presence of pus cells found in a semen analysis.
-Often these cells seen on microscopic examination are actually sperm precursor cells which are found in normal semen.
-However, they are very commonly misreported as pus cells and many doctors then promptly label the man as having a genital tract infection, and treat him with an endless variety of antibiotics, in order to try to clear up the infection.
+Overtesting just makes issue more serious and wastes money, sometimes it results in more serious problems.
+Ordering a test is easy but implementing the intelligently is really tough.
+Take the simple example of presence of pus cells in the semen analysis.
+When these cells are examined on a microscope, they are actually sperm progenitor cells which are found in normal semen.
+However, they are usually misreported as pus cells and many doctors then punctually mark the man as having a genital tract infection and treat them with infinite number of anti-biotics, in terms of clearing up the infection.

-The unreliability of medical tests also poses a major problem today.
-The most obvious reason can be attributed to laboratories whose functioning is marked by factors such as poor quality control, unskilled manpower and obsolete equipment.
+The non-trustability of medical tests also leads to a major problem today.
+Most probably the reason can be accredited to the laboratories whose performance is marked by factors like unskilled manpower, poor quality control and outdated equipment.

-Unfortunately, when infertile patients change their doctor, many doctors insist on repeating all the tests all over again, because they do not trust the results of any lab other than their own.
-This is very unfortunate, and patients often end up wasting even more time and money.
+Unluckily, when the infertile patients go to another doctor, most of them insist to repeat all the tests again as they do not rely on the tests of any other lab.
+This is very disappointing and patients end up wasting even more time, money and efforts.

 - and tubes.

-The wife’s blood is then tested for measuring the levels of her four key reproductive hormones: prolactin, LH ( Luteinizing hormone), FSH ( follicle stimulating hormone), TSH ( thyroid stimulating hormone).
-Since these levels vary during the menstrual cycle, they should be done between Day 3-5 of the cycle.
+The blood of wife is then tested for measuring the levels of her four key reproductive hormones. prolactin, FSH ( follicle stimulating hormone), LH ( Luteinizing hormone), TSH ( thyroid stimulating hormone).
+During the menstrual cycle, these levels vary and that’s why needs to be done between the Day 3-5 of the cycle.

 We then do a hysterosalpingogram (an X-ray of the uterus and tubes) for her after the menstrual bleeding has stopped – between Day 5-7, to confirm her uterus and tubes are normal.

-We then see the couple on Day 9 with all these reports and review the results.
-These three basic tests allow us to check whether the eggs, sperm, uterus and tubes are normal.
+Then we examine the couple on Day 9 with all the test reports and review their outcomes.
+These three general tests allow us to confirm whether the sperm, eggs, uterus and tubes are normal or not.

-Here are some of the tests which many doctors will subject their infertile patients to, which we feel are wasteful and unnecessary.
+Here we have mentioned some of the tests which many doctors ask from the infertile patients, which are wasteful and unnecessary according to us.